brunovianna/aiku/README.md

 * Raspi 3 with Google Coral TPU and 3.2 inch display
 * Wifi kit 4 (ESP8266 board with oled display)
 * PC computer with Nvidia RTX2060 running gpt-2 trained on haikus.

+### network

+IPs are hardwired to my zerotier setup